Generic First CSS: New Thinking On Mobile First

 Trusted by 200,000+ folks.

 With the advent of responsive web design and the mobile-first approach, it’s been seven wonderful years since any new concepts have compelled us to adapt the way in which we write CSS at the base level.
-Well, I don’t have anything too groundbreaking to offer you, but I do have a small surprise.
+These techniques are at the bedrock of most web developers lives, and they’ve served us well, but alas, times change, and developers constantly iterate.
+As we increase the efficiency of our methods and the project requirements become more complex, new frustrations emerge.
+Well, today, Alastair Hodgson has a small surprise.
 Behold: Generic First CSS.

 I think it’s safe to say that Ethan Marcotte’s Responsive Web Design was a welcome revelation for web developers the world over.
 It triggered a whole new wave of design thinking and wonderful new front-end techniques.
 The reign of the oft-despised m dot websites was also over.
 In the same era and almost as influential was Luke Wroblewski’s Mobile First methodology — a solid improvement that built upon Marcotte’s impressive foundations.